Hayes-Wheelwright matrix: Organization

 Another diagnostic use of the matrix is to organize individual operating units according to the suitable process choice while maintaining the overall coordination of the manufacturing procedure.
 Most firms use more than one process for a product.
 For example, batch processing may be more suitable for individual components because of its nature or the volume needed is not sufficient for the line process, but the product itself is constructed on an assembly line.
 Firms may need separate facilities for the parts or products.
 Firms can also produce similar products using different process options.
 Fender Musical Instruments mass-produce electric guitars using the line process while also producing custom guitars using job shop (Fender Custom Shop).

 The four stages

 The Hayes-Wheelwright matrix is a four-stage model; each stage is characterized by the management strategy implemented to exploit the manufacturing potential.
 In stage 1, the production process is flexible and high cost, and becomes increasingly standardize, mechanized, and automated, resulting in an inflexible and cost-efficient process.
 A company can move between stages.
 Chase and Hayes (1991) expanded on the model to include service firms.
 Cruz and Rodriguez (2008) also used the theoretical framework to assess the effectiveness of the operations strategy.
+Bhurchand et al. report that the model is "widely accepted" in the relevant academic literature.